VolpeUSDOT/FTOT-Public/docs/index.md

 ## Users Group:
 Every quarter, the FTOT users group is notified when the most recent FTOT public release is available for download.
 * If you would like to be added to the email distribution list for FTOT users, please send an email to <FTOT-Team@dot.gov>.
 * The users group is invited to attend a presentation on the newest changes included in the most recent public release.
-Slides from the latest presentation (FTOT 2024.3 release) are available [here](https://github.com/VolpeUSDOT/FTOT-Public/blob/github_pages/docs/FTOT-2024-3-User-Group.pdf).
+Slides from the latest presentation are available on request.

 ## Additional Information: